 - I got tired of hanging with my head in the bowels of the Land Cruiser to fish out what I needed, which ‘always’ seemed to lie at the bottom of the storage compartment.

-- While I have always preferred sitting with my feed curled up underneath my thighs, I started feeling the need to stretch them every once in a while when sitting in the back of the car for many hours – I wanted more space to move around between the two storage compartments on the sides (which was always filled with stuff).
+- While I have always preferred sitting with my feet curled up underneath my thighs, I started feeling the need to stretch them every once in a while when sitting in the back of the car for many hours – I wanted more space to move around between the two storage compartments on the sides (which was always filled with stuff).

 - After days of rain, when we constantly sat inside the car, I missed having a sink.
-Messing around with the five-liter bottle of water to wash vegetables and to do the dishes (oh, forget about washing hands) started to annoy me.
+Messing around with the five-liter canister of water to wash vegetables and to do the dishes (oh, forget about washing hands) started to annoy me.

 I can’t remember exactly what made the first domino stone tip.
 But it did and all of a sudden we roller coasted down a whole list of changes, resulting in an overhaul of the Land Cruiser’s interior.
 The goal: creating more space to move around while simultaneously creating more space to store stuff – if that makes any sense.